 The preparation, update and the review of an HD follows the same procedure as given for an EN, including the development of Amendments.

-When developing such a national standard the Vilamoura process applies (see CENELEC Guide 8 'The Vilamoura notification procedure for new national work and for the revision of national standards').
+No Vilamoura notification is needed in that case (see CENELEC Guide 8 'The Vilamoura notification procedure for new national work and for the revision of national standards').

 A European Standard (EN), in principle, needs to be identically adopted at national level by all CENELEC members whereas the HDs only need to be announced.
 In both cases national conflicting standards need to be withdrawn.